 SUMMARY OF APPLICATION & AWARD PROCESS

-Step 7: Heat pump installation and education of use
+Step 5: Heat pump installation and slashing of heating bills!

-- HOUSEHOLD INCOME must not exceed 80% of median area income.
-Income verification paperwork must be submitted if your initial application is approved.
+HOUSEHOLD INCOME must not exceed 80% of Juneau’s median area income.

 - INSPECTION AND CONSULTATION: Successful applicants must agree to a home inspection.
-The inspection, by either an energy specialist with the Fund or by a professional heat pump installation company, will assist in determining the home’s appropriateness for use of a heat pump, the best size and location for a heat pump, and the degree of potential electrical work needed.
+The inspection, by either an energy advisor with Alaska Heat Smart or a professional heat pump installer, will assist in determining your home’s appropriateness for use of a heat pump, the best size and location for a heat pump, and the degree of potential electrical work needed.
 The homeowner must agree to the installation of the heat pump in the location recommended by the assessing professional or installer.

-- ELECTRICAL PANEL: If your home’s electrical panel is old, lacking proper space for new circuits (breakers), or requires upgrade work to allow for a heat pump connection, the cost of your project may be too expensive for this program.
+- ELECTRICAL PANEL: If your home’s electrical panel is lacking space for new circuits (breakers), or requires upgrade work to allow for a heat pump connection to be made, the cost of your project may be too expensive for this program.
+In some cases, the homeowner may be asked to find funding to cover electrical work that is ‘over budget’.
 Look here for a brief overview of three electrical panels and a few things to look for in your home’s system.